w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 - Limits: Some limits are part of the protocol.
 For example, nominators can only nominate 16 validators.
 This limits the complexity of [Phragmén](learn-phragmen.md).

-## Advanced

-This page only covered transactions that come from normal users.
-If you look at blocks in a block explorer, though, you may see some "extrinsics" that look different from these transactions.
-In
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} (and any chain built on Substrate), an extrinsic is a piece of information that comes from outside the chain.
-Extrinsics fall into three
-categories:

-- Signed transactions
-- Unsigned transactions
-- Inherents

-This page only covered signed transactions, which is the way that most users will interact with
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} .
-Signed transactions come from an account that has funds, and therefore {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
-can charge a transaction fee as a way to prevent spam.

-Unsigned transactions are for special cases where a user needs to submit an extrinsic from a key pair that does not control funds.
-For example, when users [claim their DOT tokens](https://claims.polkadot.network) after genesis, their DOT address doesn't have any funds yet, so that uses an unsigned transaction.
-Validators also submit unsigned transactions in the form of "heartbeat" messages to indicate that they are online.
-These heartbeats must be signed by one of the validator's [session keys](learn-cryptography.md).
-Session keys never control funds.
-Unsigned transactions are only used in special cases because, since Polkadot cannot charge a fee for them, each one needs its own, custom validation logic.

-Finally, inherents are pieces of information that are not signed or included in the transaction queue.
-As such, only the block author can add inherents to a block.
-Inherents are assumed to be "true" simply because a sufficiently large number of validators have agreed on them being reasonable.
-For example, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} blocks include a timestamp inherent.
-There is no way to prove that a timestamp is true the way one proves the desire to send funds with a signature.
-Rather, validators accept or reject the block based on how reasonable they find the timestamp.
-In
-{{ polkadot: Polkadot, :polkadot }}{{ kusama: Kusama, :kusama }} it must be within some acceptable range of their own system clocks.

 ## Learn More

 - [Web3 Foundation Research](https://research.web3.foundation/Polkadot/overview/token-economics)